zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Egg.md

 ---
 title: 'Egg RNG'
 description: 'How to RNG eggs from the daycare'
-slug: 'emulator-dppt-egg'
+slug: 'emulator-hgss-egg'
 subCategory: 'Emulator'
 ---

 ```
-Introduction : Egg RNG on DPPt is a little harder than HGSS because of the noise.
-Nothing too much to worry however.
-In this guide, we'll see how to advance the Egg Frame, which is used for PID, and then how to get the desired IV Spread.
+Introduction : In this guide, we'll see how to advance the Egg Frame, which is used for PID, and then how to get the desired IV Spread.
 As always, this guide will assume that the basics of Gen 4 RNG are known.
 How to hit an initial Seed, how to advances frames etc.
 ```

 ## Requirements